Healthy hair in every season: beauty from the inside out.

 • Ingredients: 50 ml coconut oil, 10 drops rosemary oil

-• Application: Blend the oils and massage the mixture into your scalp before bedtime.
-Leave on overnight and rinse out the next morning.
+• Application: Mix the oils and massage the mixture into your scalp before going to bed.
+Leave it on overnight and rinse it out the next morning.

-• Benefits: Coconut oil is known for its excellent moisturizing properties.
+• Effects: Coconut oil is known for its excellent moisturizing properties.
 It penetrates deep into the hair shaft, hydrating the hair from within, which is especially beneficial for dry and damaged hair.
-Coconut oil has antimicrobial properties that can contribute to scalp health by helping to combat problems like dandruff and fungal infections.
+Coconut oil has antimicrobial properties that can contribute to scalp health by helping to combat problems such as dandruff and fungal infections.
 Rosemary oil is often associated with promoting hair growth.
-Studies have shown that, with regular use, it can help increase hair density.
+Studies have shown that with regular use, it can help increase hair density.
 Rosemary oil has antimicrobial and anti-inflammatory properties that can help combat dandruff and other scalp problems.
-It can also help strengthen hair structure and reduce hair loss.
+It can also help strengthen the hair structure and reduce hair loss.

 Tips for daily hair care

-• Gentle brushing: Use a natural bristle brush to gently detangle hair and distribute natural oils.
+• Gentle brushing: Use a natural bristle brush to gently detangle the hair and distribute the natural oils.

 • Head massage: Regular head massages promote blood circulation and support hair growth.
-Using rosemary and/or basil oil, for example, can even promote hair growth.
+Using rosemary and/or basil oil, for example, can even further stimulate hair growth.

-• Protection: Wear a hat or scarf to protect your hair from cold and sun.
+• Protection: Wear a hat or scarf to protect your hair from the cold and sun.

 • Stress reduction: Stress can cause hair loss.
 Try reducing stress through yoga, meditation, or other relaxing activities.

 Healthy hair is the result of a combination of proper care, good nutrition, and the use of natural products.
-By addressing the needs of your hair type, regularly detoxifying your scalp , and utilizing natural ingredients like zeolite and healing clay, you can nourish and strengthen your hair.
-Remember, caring from within is just as important as caring from the outside.
+By addressing the needs of your hair type, regularly detoxifying your scalp , and using natural ingredients like zeolite and healing clay, you can nourish and strengthen your hair.
+Remember that care from within is just as important as care from the outside.
 A holistic approach is the key to beautiful, healthy hair.

-We believe in materialized energy concentrated in the zeolite volcanic mineral.
-Fire, earth, water, air: everything nature has created supports us in unfolding our full potential.
+We believe in materialized energy in concentrated form within the zeolite volcanic mineral.
+Fire, earth, water, air: everything that nature has created supports us in unfolding our full potential.

-Zeolite carries with it the ancient wisdom of nature regarding the process of renewal.
+Zeolite carries within it the knowledge of primal nature about the process of renewal.
 Happy Renewal!